-It's a strange fear for a government that's surrounded itself with concrete walls, missile batteries and armoured steel, but the Israeli state seems to have a pathological phobia of flying stones.
+It's a strange fear for a government that's surrounded itself with concrete walls, missile batteries, and armored steel, but the Israeli state seems to have a pathological phobia of flying stones.

-Palestinians facing armed soldiers in full combat armour often have no other weapons than the rocks under their feet; in much of the occupied territories, stone-throwing is considered a form of all but non-violent protest.
+Palestinians facing armed soldiers in full combat armor often have no other weapons than the rocks under their feet; in much of the occupied territories, stone-throwing is considered a form of all but nonviolent protest.
 (In the history of the occupation, 14 Israelis have been killed by stone-throwers.
 For comparison, roughly twice that many Americans are killed each year by skateboarding injuries.)

 But if stone-throwing is such a dangerous activity, why are Israeli soldiers doing it themselves?
 In dramatic video footage that emerged online last week, Israeli soldiers disguised in T-shirts and keffiyehs were seen throwing rocks as part of a group of young Palestinians, apparently inciting a confrontation, before suddenly pulling out pistols and firing on the crowd.
 The video also shows one of the undercover soldiers firing his gun directly into a protester's leg as he attempts to squirm away from the punches and kicks of a group of furious Israelis.